superctj/EECS598-AML/ATTA/README.md

 ## Replication summary [consistency v.s. inconsistency]

-- Most results are consistent with the original paper.
-However there are some inconsistencies.

-- **Running Time Demo:** TODO
+- **Running Time Demo:** The result was similar to the paper’s result for both time and adversary training accuracy.

 - **PGD-k vs Accumulative PGD Demo:** There were some inconsistencies in this recreation.
     - Instead of going higher when the attack iterations in each epoch was increased, the like for m=10 actually started having lesser loss after 5 iterations per epoch.